 - Aisle flowers in urns to decorate the seating

 - Registration or cake table flowers

 - A pathway of rose petals for you to walk down

-Discover A Florist’s Dream
+Discover a Florist’s Dream

-During our research for this chapter we asked a well-known florist in Bali to think about the best, most beautiful flower arrangements he could recommend for a wedding.
+During our research for this chapter, we asked a well-known florist in Bali to think about the best, most beautiful flower arrangements he could recommend for a wedding.
 His response was inspiring and gives weight to the idea that it’s better to trust the florist’s creative vision than try to control everything yourself.
 Oh, and don’t worry, we’ve included the names and pictures of all the different types of flowers below so you will know what you’re talking about!

 “The ceremony area would be dressed in all white and green.
 We’d use a classic French-styled iron gazebo covered in white roses, trailing white phalaenopsis orchids and tropical foliage.
-Flower urns would be placed down the aisle then filled with matching flowers and branches with hanging crystals for the bridal party to walk under.
+Flower urns would be placed down the aisle and then filled with matching flowers and branches with hanging crystals for the bridal party to walk under.
 Of course, there would be a thick pathway of all-white rose petals for the bride’s grand entrance.”

 Your Bali Flower Dictionary

-As a rule, these are the flowers that grow on the island of Bali.
+Keep in mind that these are the flowers that grow on the island of Bali.

 – Limonium Caspea Purple